LTLA/BiocWorkflow2015/converted/workflow.md

 Briefly, features are reported as `SYMBOL|EXONS|STRAND` where `SYMBOL` represents the gene symbol,
     `EXONS` lists the overlapping exons (`0` for promoters, `I` for introns), and `STRAND` reports the strand.
-Multiple features for different genes are separated by commas within each string.
+Multiple overlapping features for different genes are separated by commas within the string for each region.

 ```r